Machines Learn Number Fields, But How? The Case of Galois Groups: Galois groups of number fields

 \end{example}

 \paragraph{Logistic regression}

 We also trained logistic regression models and see if they can successfully distinguish Galois groups for quartic and nonic number fields.
-With 1000 zeta coefficients, they can obtain reasonably high accuracy of 99.63\% and 97.24\% for quartic and nonic fields, respectively (Table \ref{tab:galois_4_9}).
+With 1000 zeta coefficients (resp. with standard normalization), they can obtain accuracy of 99.60\% (resp.
+99.41\%) and 97.16\% (resp.
+78.51\%) for quartic and nonic fields, respectively (Table \ref{tab:galois_4} and \ref{tab:galois_9}).
 We checked the indices with largest and smallest weights (Table \ref{tab:quartic_nonic_lr_weights}).
 One can find that most of the indices for large weights are square or cube-indexed coefficients, which means that the model tends to predict output as \emph{1}, which corresponds to $C_2^2$ or $C_3^2$, when those features are large.
 These results align well with Corollary \ref{cor:ellsqzeta}.

 We also compared the distribution of the absolute values of the model weights for square-indexed (resp. cube-indexed) coefficients with the overall distribution.
 We found that the former tends to be higher on average than the latter (Figure~\ref{fig:galois_4_9_lr_weights}).
 For quartic (resp. nonic) fields, the average absolute value of all weights is 0.19 (resp.
 0.02), while the average for square-indexed (resp. cube-indexed) coefficients is 1.79 (resp.
 0.20).
 This shows that the logistic regression models, like the decision tree models, are also able to learn that such coefficients are useful for prediction.